• Skip to main content

 Take a few more breaths, if that feels okay.

-You might notice some resistance at directing these affirmations towards this person, and that’s okay.
+You might notice some resistance to directing these affirmations towards this person, and that’s okay.
 See if you can notice the emotions this brings up and how they affect your relationship with them.

 When you feel ready, repeat these affirmations for this person again.
 “May you be safe, may you be at peace, may you have joy, may you be well.”